 Best Practices Include:

-- Change passwords on a regular basis and use a two step verification.
+- Change passwords on a regular basis and use two-step verification.

 - Acknowledge the consequences that go with posting/sharing on social media including screenshot capabilities for anything posted.